lamngue/Masters-Works/README.md

 # Python-notebooks
-## This repository contains (sample) python notebooks for both univeristy courses and individual projects
+## This repository contains (sample) python notebooks for both university courses and individual projects